matomo-org/developer-documentation/docs/5.x/writing-a-record-builder.md

 The current pattern in Matomo is to use the core `LogAggregator` class to query log data and loop through the result.
-If your plugin provides its own additional log tables, then the pattern is to define your own `Aggregator` classes to build and execute log aggregation SQL queries, and use those in `RecordBuilders`.
+If your plugin provides its own additional log tables, then the pattern is to define your own `Aggregator` classes to build and execute log aggregation SQL queries, and use those classes in your `RecordBuilders`.

 An example of this might look like: